Online entries

 Let customers scan as they enter or pay

-Run a giveaway for those who have entered
+Run a prize draw for those who have entered

 Publish your link or QR code online